 AUK Suspension - Separation of the student from AUK for a defined period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.
-The Vice President for Student Affairs affirms the student suspension.
+The Dean of Student Affairs affirms the student suspension.
 Students may also be suspended pending investigation.